ckeditor/ckeditor5/docs/updating/updating-ckeditor-5.md

   Always remember to test your editor before deploying the changes into the production environment.
 This will help ensure that the update will not have a negative impact on your application and user experience.
 </info-box>

-If you use a {@link installation/getting-started/predefined-builds predefined build}, you can simply visit our [CKEditor 5 download page](https://ckeditor.com/ckeditor-5/download/) and get the latest editor version from there.
+If you use a {@link installation/getting-started/predefined-builds predefined build}, you can simply visit our [CKEditor&nbsp;5 download page](https://ckeditor.com/ckeditor-5/download/) and get the latest editor version from there.
 However, if you created your own customized editor, the process can be described in a few steps:

 1. Read the changelog.
 2. Update your packages.